Mentor System

 Go to Profile → Mentor tab.
 Fill out your:

-• Aircraft types — what you fly (mentees see you highlighted if you share their type, but all mentors are visible)
+- •Aircraft types — what you fly (mentees see you highlighted if you share their type, but all mentors are visible to all pilots — aircraft type is never a barrier)

-• Phone number — for pilots to contact you after you accept
+- •Phone number — for pilots to contact you after you accept (never shown to pilots you haven't accepted)

 You'll also need to accept the Volunteer Mentor Agreement, which clarifies that you're providing peer guidance — not flight instruction — regardless of any certificates you hold.